6ixka/Detailed-Report-on-Outlier-Detection-in-Lagos-State-Election-Data-by-Francisca-Azodo-/README.md

-# Detailed Report on Outlier Detection in Lagos State Election Data by Francisca Azodo
+# Detailed Report on Outlier Detection in Ogun State Election Data by Francisca Azodo
 # Introduction
 In light of the recent election, the Independent National Electoral Commission (INEC) has faced scrutiny over allegations of vote manipulation and irregularities.
 These claims have necessitated a thorough investigation to ensure the integrity of the election results.
 This report presents a comprehensive geospatial analysis aimed at identifying potential voting irregularities by detecting outlier polling units.